thealiilman/le-masterpiece-2.0/res/read.md

-This is where the scripts and stylesheets live.
+This is where the scripts, images and stylesheets live.